 If you’re running a business or just starting-up, understanding how to grow a business right from the start will make your life much easier.
-When you’re at the beginning there is so much to do.
+When you’re at the beginning, there is so much to do.
 You probably have lists with lots of things to tick off.
-There is so much to learn and this constant pressure to make it all happen.
-This becomes the strongest when the initial starting period is over and you realise that many of the things you’ve done did not have the expected results.
-So you add more tasks to your list to compensate and after a short period of time you find yourself stressed and somehow the fun and the excitement seems to fade.
+There is so much to learn, and this constant pressure to make it all happen.
+This becomes the strongest when the initial starting period is over, and you realise that many of the things you’ve done did not have the expected results.
+So you add more tasks to your list to compensate, and after a short period, you find yourself stressed, and somehow the fun and the excitement seems to fade.

 You’re not the only one.
-In my experience almost every start-up gets into this stage.
+In my experience, almost every start-up gets into this stage.
 But why is this?
-Is it the lack of experience?
+Is it a lack of experience?
 Wrong planning or doing the wrong things?
-It could be, but most likely it is based on concentrating on only one aspect of running a business.
+It could be, but most likely, it is based on concentrating on only one aspect of running a business.

-Each rely on each other to do their job.
-If the entrepreneur does not set the direction of the company, the manager can’t really plan and structure.
-He needs a goal to measure himself and his planning against and that goal is provided by the entrepreneur.
+Each relies on each other to do their job.
+If the entrepreneur does not set the direction of the company, the manager can’t plan and structure.
+He needs a goal to measure himself and his planning against, and the entrepreneur provides that goal.
 If the manager doesn’t create the structure and lays out the work to be done, the worker does not know what to do.
 All of them need each other.

-I found it easiest if you split this up and concentrate on one role at the time, as if you were 3 different employees.
+I found it easiest if you split this up and concentrate on one role at the time as if you were three different employees.

-When I am the entrepreneur I put my ideas on paper or on a board.
+When I am the entrepreneur, I put my ideas on paper or board.
 I describe the future I see as best as possible as if I had to explain it to someone else.
 I map out the path I see and create the focus points.
 These are the principle of the business (the way I see the business).
-That is the amount of money, the amount of customers and anything else I can picture.
+That is the amount of money, the number of customers and anything else I can picture.
 Describing it well makes it easier for the manager.

-When I am the manager I look at the vision on the board and start creating some structure to it.
+When I am the manager, I look at the vision on the board and start creating some structure to it.
 These are things like required resources, sales tactics, partnerships, outsourcing, and what has to be done to make it happen.
-As manager I create lists, the business model, create, develop and manage resources and investigate different procedures to make it all as efficient as possible.
+As a manager, I create lists, the business model, create, develop and manage resources and investigate different procedures to make it all as efficient as possible.

-If you treat them separate you can replace each with another resource at any given time.
-That is important as it will give you the required distance to your business you need to make the right decisions.
+If you treat them separate, you can replace each with another resource at any given time.
+That is important as it will provide you with the required distance to your business; you need to make the right decisions.